 The statute of limitations for a whistleblower claim is one year and employees who successfully prove that they were retaliated against can recover back pay; however, they cannot recover compensatory or punitive damages

 In order to prevent privileges of employment, under the New York State Human Rights Law, employment discrimination is illegal when it comes to certain “suspect classes.”
 Not all forms of discrimination are illegal, however.
 Only certain forms, called suspect classes, are illegal.
-These include discrimination based upon age race creed color, national origin, sexuality, gender, and religion.
+These include age, creed, color, racial discrimination in New York, national origin discrimination, sexuality, gender, and religion.

 New York and the federal government both prohibit the above discrimination both in the public and private sectors.

 Since the employer may do everything in its power to defend against such discriminatory allegations against them, it is best to consult with an employment law attorney so that they can analyze the facts of the case.
 Such cases are very fact-specific.
-Accordingly, an employment law attorney can review the facts to best argue your case.
+Accordingly, an New York labor lawyer can review the facts to best argue your case.

 Unlike most states, New York is one of a handful of states that require employers to provide disability benefits coverage to employees for an off-the-job injury or illness.
 In order to promote public health or safety, under New York Temporary Disability Insurance Law, unlike a workers compensation claim in which an employee is paid temporary total disability benefits due to an on-the-job injury, these disability benefits are temporary cash benefits paid to an eligible wage earner, when he/she is disabled by an off the job injury or illness.
 Under such laws, all employers are required to have this type of temporary disability insurance and any such claim must be turned into their insurance carrier.